Radio station equipment for a professional studio

 Let's tackle these questions...

-An ideal studio room is usually small and well-treated.
+The first radio station equipment you need is a studio room, which should be small and well-treated.
 And there are two ways to treat a room:

 - Acoustic treatment – reducing sound reflections and echo in the room.